“REAL CLOUD” VS. “FAKE CLOUD”

 • Was the solution originally written for a Local Area Network or the Internet?

-• Is the annual upgrade process an activity or a project?
+• Is the annual upgrade process activity or a project?

 “Even Microsoft agrees “Apps should be designed specifically for the Cloud.
 If you move existing apps into the Cloud, they don’t take advantage of all the features that the Cloud offers” (Rolf Harms, Director of Corporate Strategy Microsoft).”

 This is all accurate information, and the benefits of a multi-tenancy cloud product can be substantial but predictably it’s not the entire story.
-The benefits of a “Local” or “Private Cloud” can be substantial for a company who has already invested significantly in their ERP system.
+The benefits of a “Local” or “Private Cloud” can be substantial for a company that has already invested significantly in its ERP system.